 Although there is currently no formal, centralized ESG regulatory framework in the United States, there has been greater focus on ESG under the Biden Administration.
 One of the more significant actions taken by the federal government is the Executive Order on Climate-Related Financial Risk signed by President Biden in May.

 The SEC is expected to play a central role in setting a regulatory stage for public companies’ disclosures.
 The SEC has introduced a myriad of actions over the past year to advance the ESG agenda, such as highlighting a greater focus on climate and ESG risk in its 2021 examination priorities and establishing a climate and ESG task force within its Division of Enforcement.

 Communications strategies also have to be careful to avoid “greenwashing” ESG performance.
-Major financial entities such as BlackRock have come under fire for in recent years for greenwashing when its communications in support of sustainability have not matched up to its actions.
+Major financial entities, such as BlackRock, have come under fire for in recent years for greenwashing when its communications in support of sustainability have not matched up to its actions.
 Barron’s reported that BlackRock supported only 13 percent of shareholder proposals on green-oriented resolutions in 2020, down from 20 percent in 2019.
-And though BlackRock signed on to Climate Action 100+, a global investor engagement initiative, the company supported just two of 12 resolutions presented by the coalition.
+Though BlackRock signed on to Climate Action 100+, a global investor engagement initiative, the company supported just two of 12 resolutions presented by the coalition.

 Thedéen recently shared his insights on the role regulators can play in bringing more clarity around ESG within financial markets during the first virtual event for the Bloomberg Sustainable Investing Summit, “Driving Global Standards on Sustainable Finance.”
 IOSCO’s task force is currently engaging in roundtable discussions and distributing questionnaires to better understand the risks of greenwashing and what information within disclosures from mutual funds and other financial products might mislead investors.